Bullying and Cyberbullying

 What is bullying?

 Bullying is repeated aggressive behavior that can be physical, verbal, or relational, in-person or online.
 Bullies are often relentless, bullying over and over again for long periods of time.
 You may live in constant fear of where and when the bully will strike next, what they’ll do, and how far they’ll go.

-Physical bullying – includes hitting, kicking, or pushing someone (or even just threatening to do so), as well as stealing, hiding, or ruining someone's things, and hazing, harassment, or humiliation.
+Physical bullying – includes hitting, kicking, or pushing you (or even just threatening to do so), as well as stealing, hiding, or ruining your things, and hazing, harassment, or humiliation.

-Verbal bullying – includes name-calling, teasing, taunting, insulting, or otherwise verbally abusing someone.
+Verbal bullying – includes name-calling, teasing, taunting, insulting, or otherwise verbally abusing you.

-Relationship bullying – includes refusing to talk to someone, excluding someone from groups or activities, spreading lies or rumors about someone, making someone do things they don't want to do.
+Relationship bullying – includes refusing to talk to you, excluding you from groups or activities, spreading lies or rumors about you, making you do things you don't want to do.

 Boys frequently bully using physical threats and actions, while girls are more likely to engage in verbal or relationship bullying.

 Cyberbullying occurs when someone uses digital technology, such as the Internet, emails, text messages, or social media, to harass, threaten, or humiliate you.
 Unlike traditional bullying, cyberbullying doesn't require face-to-face contact and isn't limited to just a handful of witnesses at a time.
 It also doesn’t require physical power or strength in numbers.

 Cyberbullies come in all shapes and sizes—almost anyone with an Internet connection or mobile phone can cyberbully someone else, often without having to reveal their true identity.